-The first line of defense against gum disease is a unique type of cleaning called “scaling and root planing.”
-In this procedure, an ultrasonic cleaning device is used to remove plaque and tartar from your teeth where regular cleaning devices can’t reach: under the gum line, on the tooth, and around the root.
-This provides a healthy, clean surface that makes it easier for the gum tissue to reattach to the tooth.
+The first step in treating gum disease is a special deep cleaning called “scaling and root planing.”
+An ultrasonic cleaning device is used to remove plaque and tartar from your teeth where regular cleaning devices can’t reach: under the gum line, on the tooth, and around the root.
+This treatment helps provide a smooth, clean surface that allows the gum tissue to heal and reattach to the teeth.

-If you address your gum disease before it becomes severe, scaling and root planing may be the only treatment you need.
+If gum disease is addressed before it becomes severe, scaling and root planing may be the only treatment you need.
 However, as with any dental procedure, after-care is vital.
-In order to keep your teeth in good shape and resist future occurrences of gum disease, you must brush and floss daily, eat a healthy diet, avoid tobacco use, and have regular dental checkups.
-Even after a successful scaling and root planing, if you don’t attend to your teeth properly, it’s quite likely that you’ll develop gum disease again.
-Your dental care team will make recommendations as to how frequently you will require periodontal maintenance cleanings and techniques for proper home care.
+To keep your teeth in good shape and resist future occurrences of gum disease, you must brush and floss daily, eat a healthy diet, avoid tobacco use, and have regular dental checkups.
+Even after a successful scaling and root planing, without proper dental care, it’s quite likely you’ll develop gum disease again.
+Your dental care team will make recommendations as to how often you will require periodontal maintenance cleanings and techniques for proper home care.

 Surgical Treatment Options

-If the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment such as scaling and root planing, several surgical procedures are available to prevent severe damage and to restore a healthy smile.
-Your dental care team will make recommendations and/or referrals for surgical treatment options, if needed.
+If the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment, there are surgical procedures that can help prevent severe damage and restore a healthy smile.
+If needed, your dental care team will make recommendations and/or referrals for surgical treatment options.